SarahCreager/reading-note/javascript.md

 * Run operations on text or *strings*.
 * Run code in response to an event that occurs on the webpage (updating what is seen on a site after a button is clicked).

-# Running Order of JavaScript
+## Running Order of JavaScript
 When a browser runs JavaScript, it is typically run from top to bottom.
 The order of your code matters.
-You must define a variable before you can run a functions with it.
+You must define a variable before you can run functions with it.

-# Data Types of JavaScript
+## Data Types of JavaScript
 1). strings `"hello world"` or `'hello world'`

 2). numbers `27`